marklchaves/cme-dev-style-guide/_docs/basics/05-web-elements.html.md

 Keep forms as short as possible.

 Only request information that we need and intend to use.
 Don’t ask for information that could be considered private or personal, including gender.
-If you need to ask for gender, provide a field the user can fill in on their own, not a drop-down menu.
+If you need to ask for gender, provide a field the person can fill in on their own, not a drop-down menu.

 ### Headings and subheadings